 Wasting precious hours of sleep by tossing and turning is not ideal.
-For many people, taking melatonin supplements is a sufficient solution for their sleep issues and its use is growing more popular among adults.
+For many people, taking melatonin supplements for sleep is growing more popular.

-(There’s a reason why Ascent Labs uses nasal supplements- more on that later.)
+(There’s a reason why Ascent Labs uses melatonin sprays- more on that later.)

 This process happens more directly without much delay.
 Supplemental melatonin, however, has a very different process.

 How long does it take for (oral) melatonin supplements to work?

 Unlike naturally-produced melatonin, melatonin supplements take longer to take effect.
 Oral melatonin supplements like gummies must be digested first; it enters the digestive system, which slows down melatonin's absorption.